The idea for this article came to me as I was reading the original book on

 - Syntopical reading

-This level involves skimming and superficial reading to get an overall sense of the book's content and structure.
+This level involves skimming and superficial reading to understand the book's content and structure.
 It includes:

 - Reading the title, preface, and table of contents